Kacperxxx/recommender-systems-class-project-II/README.md

   pip install -r requirements.txt
 ```

-If you want to run project in Visual Studio Code you have to use jupyter extension.

 ### How to run the project
+Project is run in a Jupyter notebook.
+To run it you can use the following command:

 ```bash
   jupyter notebook
 ```

+If you want to run project in Visual Studio Code you have to use jupyter extension.